 - Keep issuing invoices to your customers as usual with the same payment terms.

 - Marmalade processes all your invoice payments for free and you can get paid early whenever you choose for a small one-off fee.

 Our customer service team will guide you through this process once you begin the signup.

 How much does Marmalade cost?

-How is the Cash-in fee calculated?
+How is the early payment fee calculated?

 The Marmalade pricing engine assesses the fee for each invoice individually and considers factors including but not limited to:

 - Your customer’s payment history